eyaprak/chat-app/README.md

 # ChatApp

 ## General info
 This project has made with Node.js, Express.js, Socket.io and MongoDB technologies.
+This is a simple chat application that you can chat with others.
+You can see left, join and online users and you can receive a message from them in real time.

 ## Setup
 To run this project, install it locally using npm:
+The mongoDB connection string needs to change in `config.json` file to connect mongoDB.

 ```
 $ cd ../chat-app